 What is Volunteering?

 A volunteer helps other people, willingly and without being paid to undertake pre-determined tasks.
-The Nottinghamshire Office of the Police and Crime Commissioner offers three volunteer schemes which volunteers can apply to join.
+The Office of the Police and Crime Commissioner for Nottinghamshire offers two volunteer schemes which volunteers can apply to join.

 Why Should I Volunteer?

 Volunteering can provide opportunities to gain valuable experience, learn new skills and make a difference.
 Importantly, you will join a valued family of existing volunteers who already support the criminal justice system.

 Who can volunteer?

 Volunteers must be over 18 years and live or work in Nottinghamshire.
 A security vetting check will be undertaken before you are able to start volunteering.
 Your application may not be accepted if there is a conflict of interest in your professional life or with another volunteering role.

 As part of your application, therefore, you are asked to disclose the nature of your employment or details of other voluntary work you do.
 There are some restrictions on who can be a volunteer: